Introduction

 Future Pathways

-Business GCSE can be useful for absolutely every job.
-Business is particular relevant if you want work in Human Resources, Marketing or Finance in either a small or large business.
+GCSE Business can be useful for absolutely every job.
+Business is particularly relevant if you want work in Human Resources, Marketing or Finance in either a small or large business.
 It is also relevant if you would like to work as an accountant, stockbroker, recruitment consultant or be an entrepreneur and set up your own business.

 Core Subjects